 Head of Movement Building

 Fiona is a climate and social justice activist and campaigner.
-She comes to Uplift from Friends of the Earth (England, Wales and Northern Ireland) where, as an Activism Advisor, she designed mobilising and organising strategies for campaigns from fracking to divestment to COP26.
+She comes to Uplift from Friends of the Earth (England, Wales and Northern Ireland) where, as an Activism Adviser, she designed mobilising and organising strategies for campaigns from fracking to divestment to COP26.
 She previously worked on a range of issues from aid effectiveness to election organising to human trafficking.
 As an activist she’s organised with a number of grassroots climate justice networks across the UK, including planning protest camps opposing coal, fracking and the hostile environment.
 Fiona holds an MA in Human Rights from the School of Advanced Study, London.

 STEERING GROUP